 Use the super fun action art activity of painting with marbles to make your own spiderweb art.
 Try white or silver paint on top of black construction paper then glue on your own paper spiders.
 (Check out the wall hanging below that we made by grouping together three of these!)

-Aren’t those some great Halloween arts and crafts for kids and families?!
+Aren’t those some great Halloween craft ideas for kids and families?

 Pin It For Later